deimosfr/blog/content/post/2018-01-23-traefik-ha-helm-chart-with-le-on-k8s.md

 Before deploying it, you will need a consul cluster setup and ready.
 If you're searching for a [Consul Helm chart][6], I've made one also for [MySocialApp][3].
 We're using this chart on bare metal with local storage.
 We recommend that consul servers are used with "Node Selector" option to stick to specific servers.

-Then you have to update "values.yaml" from the Traefik chart file before deloying.
+Then you have to update "values.yaml" from the [Traefik chart][7] file before deloying.
 You're now ready to go.

  [1]: https://traefik.io/
  [2]: https://blog.deimos.fr/2017/08/20/kubernetes-with-traefik-and-lets-encrypt/